Yog9/SnapShot/README.md

 ### Coming Soon
-- [ ] Create a carousel with react to browse the photos.
+- [ ] Create a carousel with react to browse photos.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).